sorenfrederiksen/denmark-weather-widget/README.md

 ## Issues

 If anything fails to work, please get in touch.
-(My number has, hopefully, been provided to you.)